Bunogi/Simple-C-SDL2-wrapper-class/README.md

 Requires C++11.

 If you have a general idea of how SDL2 2D rendering works, it should be relatively simple to use.
+If you're having trouble, nag at me in #novaember on freenode.

-To use it, start out with a try block and create an SDL object.
+To use it, start out with a try block and create an SDL object:

 ```cpp